-Engineering assessments for 100 assets are currently underway and due for completion in 2020.
-The assessment results will be published in the NHVR Route Planner, giving road managers and industry the ability to select the best route for their vehicle movements.
+Engineering assessments for 100 assets were completed, including Tier 1 and Tier 2 assessments.
+The asset results will be published in the NHVR Route Planner, giving road managers and industry the ability to select the best route for their vehicle movements.

 Database for sharing road asset information

 A database accessed via the NHVR Portal being developed to share road asset information, including bridge and culvert assessment reports.
 Also, the NHVR Portal Route Planner will include a layer to display asset information.
 It is intended that this asset information will improve heavy vehicle access application processes and enhance access decision-making.